Brownie Baked Oatmeal

 • Preheat the oven to 180C/350F.
 Line an 8-inch square pan.

-• In a large mixing bowl, add the dry ingredients and mix well.
+• In a large mixing bowl, add the oats, cocoa powder, and salt, and mix well.
 In a separate bowl, whisk together the egg, coconut oil, applesauce, and maple syrup.

 • Combine the wet and dry ingredients until combined.
 Fold through the chocolate chips.

-• Bake for 15-20 minutes, or until a toothpick comes out just clean.
+• Bake for 15-20 minutes or until a toothpick comes out just clean.
+For gooey baked oatmeal, remove at the 15-minute mark.
 Let the baked oatmeal cool in the pan completely before slicing and serving.

 Notes